 A fish eyeball.

+It was not my intention to dine on fish parts when I went out, but that's how it ended up.
+Here's how that happened.
 I went to hangout with a friend who's been asking to get together with me for awhile.
 We went down to the Old Post Office in Washington, DC.
 We were hoping to go up in the elevator and catch the view.
 The weather's been just about perfect for the last couple of days.
 But unfortunately, we arrived just as the last load of elevator-view-watchers for the day was emptying out.
 No trip to the top for us.

 So we walked around for a bit.
 Did a lot of people watching.
 And then he said he wanted to go get some dinner.
 He wanted to try Greek food.
 I'm generally pretty adventurous, right?
 (Barnacle-like mollusks peeled off bay rocks and directly into open mouth on Molokai, chicken feet in Hong Kong, fried frog in Cambodia, smoked goat, quail eggs and innumerable attempts at both Rocky Mountain oysters and dog.. ring any bells?)
 Except that Greek isn't adventurous; it's merely great food.
 Oh well.